-- Your work is archived together, providing documentation you can use.
-It's easy to point to what you've worked on, advised, and published.
+- Documentation you can use.
+It's easy to point to what you've worked on, advised, and published in one location.

 One more reason . . . .
-The library can do everything from locating to digitizing to cataloging your NPS work for preservation.
-Contact us to learn more about getting your work into Calhoun.
+The library does all the work!
+We can do everything from locating to digitizing to cataloging your NPS work for preservation and visibility.
+Contact us to get your NPS work into Calhoun.

 What kind of documents are collected in the Institutional Archive?

-1. Calhoun is an Institutional Archive (or Repository) for the Naval Postgraduate School.
-It is based on DSpace open source software, and is for the purpose of making NPS-created scholarly content visible, searchable and freely available to the public.
+1. NPS Archive: Calhoun is an Institutional Archive (or Repository) for the Naval Postgraduate School.
+It is based on DSpace open source software, and is for the purpose of making NPS-created scholarly content visible, searchable and freely available.

-2. Some examples of items the Institutional Archive may contain:
+2. Some examples of items the NPS Institutional Archive may collect:

 - Bibliographies by NPS Librarians